stelzinga/MF/MGT_80.Tools.md

 - Operational Objectives, Change Objectives, etc.
 - Behaviour, Attitude, etc.

-The Performance Categories do not map directly to these and effectively work across all three.
+The Performance Categories do not map directly to these and in most cases work across such groupings.
 One way of forcing a  mapping on such categories is as follows:
 - Job Description, Run, Day-to-day, etc <-> Dependability
 - Operational Objectives, Change, etc <-> Proactivity
 - Behavioral Objectives, Attitude, etc. <-> Leadership